 I'm Amelia McGee.
-I make art, create functional and stylish spaces, and support parents to raise their kids with intentionality.
+I make art, organize functional and stylish spaces, and support parents to raise their kids with intentionality.

-In public health, there is a model called the "causal web," which is used to help researchers understand how disease plays out in a population.
+In public health, there is a model called the "causal web," which helps researchers understand how disease plays out in a population.
 It's the big picture connections—the what-led-to-what-led-to-what that made something how it is.

 I love to think about the causal web on the micro level—or, in short, what's up at your house.
-What are the lines between your environment and your people and their behaviors and beauty and-and-and?
-How do they affect how you live?
+What are the connecting lines between your environment and everyone’s behaviors and beauty and-and-and?
+How do they all affect how you live?
 And how do you make the best of them, so they reinforce each other for the good of the household?
 That's where I come in!

-- Home styling with a side of public health: To reinforce the rules and norms of your household, it helps to have your environment set up with systems, preferably ones that look nice and make you feel good in that space.
+Home organizing with a side of public health: To reinforce the rules and norms of your household, it helps to have your environment set up with systems, preferably ones that look nice and make you feel good in that space.

 Here is the Venn Diagram of how this works:

 This is basically what my brain looks like.
 Well, add in some kale and some Parks & Rec trivia, and you've pretty much nailed it.

 Home organizer.
 Systemic home organizer.
 Strategic home organizer.
 These are just a few of the ways I have been trying to describe what it is I do, but none of them quiiiite fit as precisely as I liked.
 So now I'm floating "Functional Home Stylist."